Ghost Imaging with Free Electron-Photon Pairs: Experimental setup

 A custom-made parabolic mirror with a focal length of approximately 750 \textmu m, mounted directly on a single tilt TEM sample holder with a modified tip (see Supplemental Material for details), collects these photons.
 The mirror is precisely aligned to capture photons emitted from the electron beam interaction point and guide them through a retrofitted optical viewport (Thorlabs VC23W4) out of the TEM column.
 From there, the photons are manipulated by an external optical system, as shown in Fig.~\ref{fig:setup}(B).

 The optical setup outside the TEM begins with an achromatic lens (Thorlabs ACA254-150-A) with a focal length of 150~mm, positioned just after the optical viewport.
-This lens forms a magnified, spatially resolved image of the electron microscope's sample plane, such that photons emitted from a specific location on the silicon membrane are projected onto corresponding locations in the photonic image.
-A cat-shaped mask placed in this plane selectively transmits or blocks photons based on position, effectively removing absorbed or reflected photons from the electron-photon correlation statistics.
+This lens forms a magnified, spatially-resolved optical image of the electron beam-induced radiation at the TEM's sample plane.
+As a result, photons emitted from a specific location on the silicon membrane are projected onto corresponding locations in the photonic image.
+A cat-shaped mask placed in this image plane selectively transmits or blocks photons based on position, effectively removing absorbed or reflected photons from the electron-photon correlation statistics.
 Downstream, an aperture in the image plane of the parabolic mirror selects the optimal collection angle, thus reducing the contributions from spherical aberrations and surface imperfections of the mirror.
-Afterwards, a lens with a focal length of 100~mm (Thorlabs ACA254-100-A) collects the transmitted photons and either guides them onto the single-photon counting module (PicoQuant PMA Hybrid 07) or, alternatively, images them onto a low-noise CMOS camera for alignment and diagnostic purposes.
+The parabolic mirror used in this work is an early prototype, and its present surface quality is among the factors that influence the achievable spatial resolution (see Supplemental Material for details).
+Ongoing progress in the mirror design and fabrication techniques is expected to yield mirrors with improved performance, thereby enhancing the overall resolution of the imaging system.
+The aberrations could also be mitigated using readily available adaptive optics devices, such as spatial light modulators for arbitrary wavefront shaping~\cite{bowman2010slm} or deformable mirrors~\cite{peck2025performancesimulationskolaachieving}.
+Afterwards, a lens with a focal length of 100~mm (Thorlabs ACA254-100-A) collects the transmitted photons and either guides them onto the single-photon counting module (PicoQuant PMA Hybrid 40) or, alternatively, images them onto a low-noise CMOS camera for alignment and diagnostic purposes.
+In contrast to our earlier work~\cite{preimesberger_experimental_2025}, in the present scheme a bandpass filter was not used, since newly implemented achromatic doublets are already well corrected in the visible spectrum and their residual aberrations do not significantly impact the achievable resolution.
 All photon detection events are time-stamped using a time-tagging device (Swabian Instruments Time Tagger Ultra).